BorisLaporte/ansible_aws_docker_swarm_tutorial/README.md

 ### Inventory

 In order to run our scripts against the desired servers Ansible uses an `inventory`.
-In simple, an `inventory` is where you store your **servers' ip addresses**.
+In short, an `inventory` is where you store your **servers' ip addresses**.
 You name them, create groups, setup variables by hosts / groups, it has a lot of features.
 It can be a folder or file.

 But in our case, we create our servers **dynamically**, which means each time we deploy new servers, their **ip address** changes.
 So we will use the **AWS ec2 plugin** which creates dynamic `hosts`.